teresabowe/furniture-restoration-collective/README.md

 User Stories:

-- As a shop owner, I can add products in user interface so that I can easily keep my store up to date with available products (should-have/complete) <a href="https://github.com/teresabowe/furniture-restoration-collective/issues/31" data-hovercard-type="issue" data-hovercard-url="/teresabowe/furniture-restoration-collective/issues/31/hovercard">#31</a>
+- As a shop owner, I can add products in the user interface so that I can easily keep my store up to date with available products (should-have/complete) <a href="https://github.com/teresabowe/furniture-restoration-collective/issues/31" data-hovercard-type="issue" data-hovercard-url="/teresabowe/furniture-restoration-collective/issues/31/hovercard">#31</a>

-- As a shop owner, I can delete products in user interface so that I can ensure the product inventory is up to date (should-have/complete) <a href="https://github.com/teresabowe/furniture-restoration-collective/issues/32" data-hovercard-type="issue" data-hovercard-url="/teresabowe/furniture-restoration-collective/issues/32/hovercard">#32</a>
+- As a shop owner, I can delete products in the user interface so that I can ensure the product inventory is up to date (should-have/complete) <a href="https://github.com/teresabowe/furniture-restoration-collective/issues/32" data-hovercard-type="issue" data-hovercard-url="/teresabowe/furniture-restoration-collective/issues/32/hovercard">#32</a>

 - As a shop owner, I can view products in User Interface so that I can review the price, and description, understand the background of the product, learn about the craftsperson, and view the product image (should-have/complete) <a href="https://github.com/teresabowe/furniture-restoration-collective/issues/33" data-hovercard-type="issue" data-hovercard-url="/teresabowe/furniture-restoration-collective/issues/33/hovercard">#33</a>